 In addition, the Issuer may choose to redeem (i) in whole or in part, the outstanding Bonds on any date from and including the date falling three (3) months before the Maturity Date to but excluding such Maturity Date as provided in Condition 4.6 (Residual Maturity Call Option), (ii) in whole or in part, the outstanding Bonds at any time under a make-whole call option as provided in Condition 4.3 (Make-Whole Redemption), and (iii) all (but not some only) of the remaining Bonds outstanding in the event that twenty-five per cent.
-(25%) or less of the initial aggregate principal amount of the Bonds remains outstanding as provided in Condition 4.4 (Squeeze Out Redemption), the Issuer is under no obligation to inform the Bondholders with respect to the principal amount of Bonds outstanding and, in particular, whether or not the twenty-five per cent.
+(25%) or less of the initial aggregate principal amount of the Bonds remains outstanding as provided in Condition 4.4 (Squeeze Out Redemption).
+Pursuant to the Condition 4.4 (Squeeze Out Redemption), the Issuer is under no obligation to inform the Bondholders with respect to the principal amount of Bonds outstanding and, in particular, whether or not the twenty-five per cent.
 (25%) threshold has been reached.